-You have options on how to finance your legal education.
-Awards are made to J.D. students through a variety of institutional, federal, and outside resources.
+You have options on how to fund your legal education at Syracuse Law.
+Financial aid packages for law students are comprised of a variety of institutional, federal, and outside resources.

-Merit-based College of Law Scholarships are awarded to selected incoming first-year J.D. students during the admission application process.
-All prospective full-time law students (including US Citizens, Permanent Residents and international students) are considered for merit-based scholarships.
-Law Scholarships range in value from nearly half-tuition to over three-quarters tuition.
-Some scholarships require students to maintain a minimum GPA.
-See a summary of our scholarship retention statistics.
+- Merit-based Scholarships are awarded to selected incoming students during the admission application process.
+All prospective law students (including US Citizens, Permanent Residents, and international students) are considered for merit-based scholarships.
+Merit scholarships are renewable during a student's enrollment with good academic standing.

-Federal Student Aid for eligible J.D. students may consist of Federal Direct Loans and/or Federal Work Study.
+- Federal Student Aid for eligible students may consist of Federal Direct Loans and/or Federal Work Study.